loganrath/promotion/application.md

 <p>Myers, K. H. (Co-Principal), <strong>Rath, L. T.</strong> (Co-Principal), "F/S Technology Initiative Grant," Sponsored by College Technology Council and CELT, The College at Brockport, $4,995.00.
 (July 1, 2013 - Present).</p>

 ### VII.
 Professional Development Related to Scholarship
-* Enrollment in PhD program for Curriculum, Instruction, & the Science of Learning at the University at Buffalo
+* Enrollment in PhD program for Curriculum, Instruction, &amp; the Science of Learning at the University at Buffalo
   * 28 credits completed, 3 credits in process

 COLLEGE, COMMUNITY, AND PROFESSIONAL SERVICE